Total Pageviews

 #Gothic_Quarter_Barcelona

-The Gothic Quarter is the oldest part of Barcelona dating back to the Roman times in which the streets are filled with medieval buildings, palaces of the government, museums & churches
+The Gothic Quarter is the oldest part of Barcelona dating back to the Roman times in which the streets are filled with medieval buildings, palaces of the government, museums plus churches

-Pont del Bisbe ( Bridge of the Bishop ) is the marble bridge that was built in 1929 to connect the House of Canons & the Palau de la Generalitat
+Pont del Bisbe ( Bridge of the Bishop ) is the marble span that was built in 1929 to connect the House of Canons with the Palau de la Generalitat

-The architect Joan Rubio l Bellver had his differences with the local government, so he added the eerie skull & dagger fixture as a curse on anyone who walked underneath his creation
+The architect Joan Rubio l Bellver had his differences with the local government, so he added the eerie skull and dagger fixture as a curse on anyone who walked underneath his creation

-Now today urban legend has it if you touch the skull & dagger (located under the bridge) while making a wish, it will come true...... so the opposite intentions 😅
+Now today urban legend has it if you touch the figurine (located under the archway) while making a wish it will come true, so the opposite intentions 😅

 Moving forward the bridge is now a visual attraction more than a functional one because of preservation reasons

-Took this photo to highlight the Gothic theme of sculptures in doorways which was to maintain the religious piety, verticality & complexity
+Took this photo to highlight the Gothic theme of sculptures in doorways which was to maintain the religious piety, verticality plus complexity

-Since each one is carved individually no two are the same & also they are propped up along the arching lines of the structure to maintain the designs flow
+Since each one is carved individually no two are the same and also they are propped up along the arching lines of the structure to maintain the designs flow

 Besides being very stylish to a window frame the figurines serve another purpose to push water away from the side of the building

-The Barcelona Cathedral had its groundbreaking in 1298 & completed in the 1400s
+The Barcelona Cathedral had its groundbreaking in 1298 and was completed in the 1400s

 It is of a Catalan Gothic architectural design which means it does not create towering buildings, but to build a balance of dimensions of the whole structure

-Interesting Fact; the cathedral has a secluded Gothic cloister ( Latin for enclosure) where 13 white geese are kept to pay homage to Eulalias & her age when she was martyred during the Roman times
+The cathedral has a secluded Gothic cloister ( Latin for enclosure) where 13 white geese are kept to pay homage to Eulalias ( that was her age) when she was martyred during the Roman times

-One of the reason i tell everyone who reads my travel blogs to just walk the streets & the cool things you will find if your looking for them
+One of the reason i tell everyone who reads my travel blogs to just walk the streets and the cool things you will find if your looking for them

-As luck would have it i was in Barcelona for the Festival of Giants (gegants) which had its beginnings in 1424 & in those times it was for religious reasons
+As luck would have it i was in Barcelona for the Festival of Giants (gegants) which had its beginnings in 1424 and in those times it was for religious reasons

-As time moved on, each area of Spain rediscovered the gegants as a way to express local festive identity so here i am soaking in all the fun
+Each area of Spain rediscovered the tradition as a way to express local festive identity, so here i am soaking in all the fun

 As i leave Barcelona here are a few fun facts;